zzm634/typeorm-no-arp/docs/connection-options.md

 ## Common connection options

 * `type` - Database type.
 You must specify what database engine you use.
- Possible values are "mysql", "postgres", "cockroachdb", "mariadb", "sqlite", "better-sqlite3", "cordova", "nativescript", "oracle", "mssql", "mongodb", "sqljs", "react-native".
+ Possible values are "mysql", "postgres", "cockroachdb", "mariadb", "sqlite", "better-sqlite3", "capacitor", "cordova", "nativescript", "oracle", "mssql", "mongodb", "sqljs", "react-native".
  This option is **required**.

 * `name` - Connection name.
 You'll use it to get connection you need using `getConnection(name: string)`